Renters' Rights Bill update

 Amendments Proposed to the Renters’ Rights Bill

-As an update to the news blog we issued on the above Legislation, we can now confirm that the Bill is currently in the House of Lord’s - having passed through 2 readings, it is now about to enter committee stage very shortly.
-But what does this mean?
+As an update to the news blog we issued on the above Legislation, we can now confirm that the bill is currently in the House of Lord’s - having passed through 2 readings, it is now about to enter committee stage.

 Before Committee Stage Takes Place

-The second reading of the Bill in the House of Lords, which took place on the 4th February 2025, was the first opportunity for the House to debate the bill and gives members an opportunity to discuss and debate their thoughts and concerns.
+The second reading of the bill in the House of Lords, which took place on the 4th February 2025, was the first opportunity for the House to debate the bill and gives members an opportunity to discuss and debate their thoughts and concerns.
 During this stage no amendments can be proposed, however before committee stage begins, amendments are gathered and placed in order.

 Committee Stage

 Committee stage generally lasts around 8 days, but can go on longer.
 During this time, each clause of the bill is scrutinised and has to be agreed.
 If amendments are proposed these have to be considered and voted on.
 This process has no time limit and can not be restricted by government.
-If the bill has agreed amendments, it is required to be reprinted with the amendments before moving to Report Stage.
+If the bill has agreed amendments, it is required to be reprinted with the amendments before moving to report stage.

 Proposed Amendments to the Renters’ Rights Bill